megk96/multientity-recommender/README.md

 # Multientity Recommender
 A recommender for 1000 most popular movies, books, and TV shows using GPT-Embeddings of their 30 most important keywords.
+This repository is meant to serve as a proof-of-concept.

 ## Executive Summary
 The method used here is to encode movies, books, TV shows as GPT Embeddings using the GPT Embeddings API to create a Word2Vec style recommender.
 Then we would convert the query into a GPT Embedding as well and find the closest movies in the new recommender space.
 This method is very similar to our current methodology of performing recommendations using Word2Vec.